Bike

 The Van Fleet is one of the few truly isolated places remaining in Central Florida.
 Heading south from the Mabel trailhead, you go nearly 10 miles without a single cross street.
 On your way you may get the chance to see all kinds of wildlife including deer, alligators, turtles, and rabbits.
 Please keep your eyes peeled for spray painted portions of the road, as the State Parks service does their best to identify and mark potholes and small bumps.

 The trail was once a railroad, and thus runs in nearly straight-line fashion throughout.
 As such it is very easy for beginners, and an ideal location to find your top cruising speed.
 You will definitely see a few time-trialers while you’re there.
-The total trail is 30 miles in length, with the Green Pond and Groveland trailheads spaced up roughly 10 miles from the North and South trailheads, respectively.
+The entire trail is 30 miles in length, with the Green Pond and Groveland trailheads spaced up roughly 10 miles from the North and South trailheads, respectively.
 This trip requires planning ahead, as there are no water stops along the way, and (except for the Polk City trailhead) none of the trailheads are located near towns.

 If you’re looking for an easy, quiet ride away from the crowd, Van Fleet is the place to go.